labs-sandbox1/skills-customize-your-github-copilot-experience-rob/assignments/games-in-python/README.md

-# 🎮 Hangman Game Challenge
+# 📘 Assignment: Hangman Game

+## 🎯 Objective

-Build the classic word-guessing game using Python strings, loops, and user input.
+Build the classic Hangman word-guessing game in Python.
+Practice string manipulation, loops, conditionals, and random selection while creating an interactive console game.

-## � What You'll Build

-Create a Hangman game where players guess letters to reveal a hidden word before running out of attempts.

-**Skills practiced:** String manipulation, loops, conditionals, random selection

-## ✅ Must Have's

-Your game must:
+## 📝 Tasks

+### 🛠️  Game Setup & Word Selection

+#### Description
+Create a list of words and randomly select one for the player to guess.
+Initialize the game state and display the starting progress.

+#### Requirements
+Completed program should:

-- Randomly select words from a predefined list
+- Contain a predefined list of at least 5 words
+- Randomly select one word for each game
+- Display the word as underscores (e.g., _ _ _ _ _)

+### 🛠️  Gameplay Loop & User Interaction

+#### Description
+Implement the main game loop where the player guesses letters, and the game updates progress, tracks incorrect guesses, and ends with win/lose messages.

+#### Requirements
+Completed program should:

-- Accept letter guesses and show current progress (_ _ _ format)
+- Accept single-letter guesses from the user
+- Reveal correct letters in their positions
-- Track incorrect guesses remaining
+- Track and display the number of incorrect guesses remaining
-- End when word is guessed or attempts exhausted
+- End the game when the word is guessed or attempts run out
-- Display win/lose messages
+- Display a win message if the word is guessed, or a lose message if attempts are exhausted